Vaccine Information

 Feline Leukemia

-While Feline Leukemia (FeLV) is only found in 2-3% of the cat population in the US, once infected a cat can never be cured of the disease.
-A cat is often infected very early in life, which is why we recommend testing all new kittens before vaccination.
-It is transmissible between cats through close contact with a cat that is shedding the virus.
+While Feline Leukemia (FeLV) is only found in 2-3% of the cat population in the US, once infected, a cat can never be cured of the disease.
+A cat is often infected early in life, so we recommend testing all new kittens before vaccination.
+It is transmissible between cats through close contact with a cat shedding the virus.
 This virus eventually shuts down the body, leading to lymphoma, anemia, or other infections due to a nonfunctional immune system.
 This significantly shortens the cat’s life span.

 Rabies

 Rabies is a viral disease that attacks the central nervous system of all warm-blooded animals, including humans.
-Rabies is transmitted by saliva which is generally transferred from a bite.
+Rabies is transmitted by saliva, which is generally transferred from a bite.
 This disease is often found in wild animals such as skunks, raccoons, and bats.
-Once infected the disease is always fatal.
+Once infected, the disease is always fatal.
 As the virus can be transmitted to humans, no stray dog, cat, or wild animal should be approached.
 Vaccination is vital in protecting your pet from this disease.
-In Ohio, it is a state law that your pets be vaccinated against rabies.
+In Ohio, a state law requires your pets to be vaccinated against rabies.
 Once vaccinated, you will receive a rabies tag to place on your pet’s collar and a rabies vaccination certificate to keep for future reference.